smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting the Navigation Destination/index.md

     public void onPermissionsChange(@NonNull Map<FunctionID, PermissionStatus> allowedPermissions, @NonNull int permissionGroupStatus) {
         PermissionStatus getWayPointPermissionStatus = allowedPermissions.get(FunctionID.GET_WAY_POINTS);
         if (getWayPointPermissionStatus != null && getWayPointPermissionStatus.getIsRPCAllowed()) {
-            // Your app has permission to send the `SDLGetWayPoints` request for its current HMI level } else {
+            // Your app has permission to send the `GetWayPoints` request for its current HMI level } else {
-            // Your app does not have permission to send the `SDLGetWayPoints` request for its current HMI level }
+            // Your app does not have permission to send the `GetWayPoints` request for its current HMI level }

         PermissionStatus subscribeWayPointsPermissionStatus = allowedPermissions.get(FunctionID.SUBSCRIBE_WAY_POINTS);
         if (subscribeWayPointsPermissionStatus != null && subscribeWayPointsPermissionStatus.getIsRPCAllowed()) {
-            // Your app has permission to send the `SDLSubscribeWayPoints` request for its current HMI level } else {
+            // Your app has permission to send the `SubscribeWayPoints` request for its current HMI level } else {
-            // Your app does not have permission to send the `SDLSubscribeWayPoints` request for its current HMI level }
+            // Your app does not have permission to send the `SubscribeWayPoints` request for its current HMI level }
     }
 });